Frequently Asked Questions

 What do I need in order to graduate?

-What is University Core Curriculum and how can I satisfy UCC requirements?
+What is University Core Curriculum (UCC) and how can I satisfy UCC requirements?

 Do I have to see an advisor in order to register?